uamedwed/engineering-management-docs/README.md

 - **Security & Compliance** – Recommendations for secure software development
 - **Release Management** – Documentation on versioning, deployments, and CI/CD strategies
 - **Team Onboarding** – Guides to help new engineers integrate into the team faster
+- **Meeting Templates** – Standardized formats for recurring meetings to improve communication and alignment

 ## Repository Structure
 - **/docs** – Technical and team process documentation